jjbaugher/qanonmap.github.io/README.md

 ## Notable features

 * No ad trackers or other gimmicks.
-* Retains visible answers for users to enter.
 * 15-minute autorefresh in browser.
 * Other enhancements and fixes.